Dog biking / Bikejoring

 Bike antenna that can be turned from front to side

 Some bike antennas can also be installed or turned to the side of the bike.
-Such a bike antenna is, for example, Kainpo Combi Plus.
+Such a bike antenna is for example Kainpo Combi Plus.
 More about bike antennas below.

 -